yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 * LP solver        : GUROBI
 * -Extracting bounds from model
 * -Perfoming root-node bound propagation
-* -Feasible solution found by heuristics
+* -Trivial solution constructed (objective -2.5)
-* -Calling upper solver (found a solution!)
+* -Calling upper solver (found a solution, objective -4)
 * -Branch-variables : 3
 * -More root-node bound-propagation
 * -Performing LP-based bound-propagation
 * -And some more root-node bound-propagation
 * Starting the b&b process
  Node       Upper       Gap(%)       Lower     Open   Time
-    1 :  -4.00000E+00    33.33   -6.00000E+00    2     0s
+    1 :  -4.00000E+00    33.33   -6.00000E+00    2     3s  Improved solution found by upper solver
-    2 :  -4.00000E+00    33.33   -6.00000E+00    3     0s
+    2 :  -4.00000E+00    33.33   -6.00000E+00    3     4s
-    3 :  -4.00000E+00    28.01   -5.62857E+00    4     0s
+    3 :  -4.00000E+00    28.01   -5.62857E+00    4     4s
-    4 :  -4.00000E+00    28.01   -5.62857E+00    3     0s  Poor bound in lower, killing node
+    4 :  -4.00000E+00    28.01   -5.62857E+00    3     4s  Poor lower bound
-    5 :  -4.00000E+00    13.56   -4.72758E+00    2     0s  Infeasible in node bound-propagation
+    5 :  -4.00000E+00    13.56   -4.72757E+00    2     4s  Terminated in bound propagation
-    6 :  -4.00000E+00    13.56   -4.72758E+00    1     0s  Infeasible in node bound-propagation
+    6 :  -4.00000E+00    13.56   -4.72757E+00    1     5s  Terminated in bound propagation
-    7 :  -4.00000E+00     0.00   -4.00000E+00    0     0s  Poor bound in lower, killing node
+    7 :  -4.00000E+00     0.00   -4.00000E+00    0     5s  Poor lower bound
 * Finished.
 Cost: -4 (lower bound: -4, relative gap 0%)
 * Termination with all nodes pruned
-* Timing: 26% spent in upper solver (4 problems solved)
+* Timing: 32% spent in upper solver (4 problems solved)
-*         3% spent in lower solver (5 problems solved)
+*         1% spent in lower solver (5 problems solved)
-*         39% spent in LP-based domain reduction (112 problems solved)
+*         51% spent in LP-based domain reduction (112 problems solved)
-*         2% spent in upper heuristics (80 candidates tried)
+*         1% spent in upper heuristics (101 candidates tried)
 ````

 As you can see, a lot of time is spent in the linear programming based bound propagation.
 [BMIBNB](/solver/bmibnb) applies this on almost all models.
 If you want to turn it off, you set **'bmibnb.lpreduce'** to **0**, and if you want to enforce it you set it to **1**.
 Default is **-1** which means [BMIBNB](/solver/bmibnb) decides.

 Upper bounds are generated both by calling the nonlinear solver, but also by aggresively checking all kinds of candidates that pop up in the algorithm (solutions to lower bound problems, and points created when performing bound propagation).
-In the log above, we see that the nonlinear solver was only called 4 times, but 80 other solution candidates were analyzed as candidates for generating an upper bound.
-Also note that the globally optimal solution is available already in the first node, so all effort was effectively spent on certifying optimality.
+In the log above, we see that the nonlinear solver was only called 4 times, but 101 other solution candidates were analyzed as candidates for generating an upper bound.
+Also note that the globally optimal solution is found already in the root node, so all effort was effectively spent on certifying optimality.
 On some models finding the optimal solution is hard, and on some models the certification is the hard part, and you typically don't know which it is until you have solved the problem.

 The second example is a slightly larger nonconvex quadratic programming problem.
 The problem is immediately solved to a gap of less than 1%.